singlecla/singlecla/cla.md

 2. I license the project steward to do everything with my work that would otherwise infringe any patents that I can license.

-3. I license the project steward to do everything with my work that would otherwise infringe any database rights in it work that I can license.
+3. I license the project steward to do everything with my work that would otherwise infringe any database rights in it that I can license.

 4. These license grants cover rights I can license at the time I open my pull request, as well as rights I become able to license later.